Länsimetro

-Länsimetro (English: Western Metro, Swedish: Västmetron) is an extension to the Helsinki Metro system in Finland.
-The grand opening for the long-awaited extension was held on 18 November 2017.
+Länsimetro (English: Western Metro, Swedish: Västmetron) is an extension to the Helsinki Metro system in Finland, which opened on 18 November 2017.
 Länsimetro extends the system's two lines, M1 and M2, from Central Helsinki to the neighbouring city of Espoo.
 The new stretch continues the lines from the existing Ruoholahti station via the island of Lauttasaari, the Aalto University Otaniemi campus and Tapiola, the terminus of line M2.
 Line M1 continues further west to Matinkylä.
 Unlike previous extensions to the Helsinki Metro system, Länsimetro runs entirely underground.
-The second phase opened on December 3, 2022 and continue the line further west to Kivenlahti, which is located near the municipal border of Kirkkonummi.
+The second phase opened on 3 December 2022 and continues the line further west to Kivenlahti, near the municipal border of Kirkkonummi.